Ten Man Mop or Mr Reservoir Butler Rides Again

 The two old men on the picture are two villagers at the 'Bidford Mop Fair around the year 1900, the photo was taken by John Benjamin Stone.

 It has entered folklore that the album made no money because of the expensive gatefold sleeve and inner booklet after a comment by Tim Hart.
-However, this has since been said to be an exaggeration, although the margins were certainly not as good as the band would have liked.
+However, this has since been said to be an exaggeration, although the margins were certainly not great.

 Maddy Prior, vocals, spoons, tabor;